-There are different levels of HD format, and this where it can get complicated and confuse people, as they don’t know what to buy, what they need, or what’s the best to go for.
+There are different levels of HD format and this is where it can get complicated and confuse people, as they don’t know what to buy, what they need, or what’s the best to go for.

 What HD Format Should I Choose for a Backyard Movie Projector?

 If you are just planning on showing a backyard movie at a party night then don’t’ get too caught up on HD formats.
 As I’ve already described, you won’t be watching the movie in optimum conditions.

 But if you do want to get more detail on what it all means, or get the very best set-up possible, then please read on.

 What HD Format is Important When You Buy an Outdoor Movie Projector?

 The type of resolution you have on your outdoor projector will depend on how many pixels it can project.
 Ones you see with higher resolution will offer a crisper and sharper movie – no doubt about that.

 If you do want the best image possible, then the best HD resolution format for backyard movies would be to match that at which modern movies are produced at which is 1920×1080 – or 1080 HD format.